 Rachel M. Young

-Rachel M. Young is a Ciriacy-Wantrup Postdoctoral Fellow at the Global Policy Lab, University of California Berkeley and a Postdoctoral Research Volunteer with the U.S. Department of Housing and Urban Development, Policy Development & Research.
+Rachel M. Young is a Ciriacy-Wantrup Postdoctoral Fellow in the Department of Agriculture & Resource Economics University of California, Berkeley; a Visiting Postdoctoral Scholar at the Global Policy Lab at Stanford University; and a Postdoctoral Research Volunteer with the U.S. Department of Housing and Urban Development, Policy Development & Research.

 She received her PhD in Science Technology and Environmental Policy from the School of Public and International Affairs at Princeton University.
 Rachel's dissertation research uses quantitative methods and big data to examine social impacts of climate change and natural hazards.
 Her recent work focuses on the long-run impact of tropical cyclones on health and migration, as well as the impacts of individual- and place-based disaster response policies, including evaluating the federal property acquisition (buyout) program.